YLS_banner_crop_0003_GLC.jpg

 Paul Strauch

-Paul is a Yale Law School graduate also completed an MBA at the Yale School of Management.
+Paul is a Yale Law School graduate and also completed an MBA at the Yale School of Management.
 In 2016-2017, Paul served as Editor-in-Chief of the Yale Journal of International Law, and during his first law school summer he worked in the President’s Office of the International Criminal Tribunal for the Former Yugoslavia.
 Prior to Yale, Paul worked as an investment banking compliance analyst at Goldman, Sachs, & Co.
 Over the course of his undergraduate studies at Dartmouth College and graduate school, he has studied and/or worked in Spain, England, the Hague, and Armenia.
 His research currently focuses on human rights at sea and international criminal law.

 Michael Sullivan